 Chef Dan Barber of Blue Hill and Blue Hill at Stone Farms, and author of The Third Plate was also recognized with a Sustainability in Food Award.
 Chef Barber and his team prepared the evening’s four course dinner, highlighting the theme of wasted food.
 The menu for the evening featured items like the ‘Dumpster Dive Salad,’ which was comprised of excess vegetable ends recovered from a chopping facility, and a ‘Juice Pulp Cheeseburger,’ that featured the forgotten byproduct of the growing juice craze topped with rejected cheese from a Vermont farm.
 Chef Barber introduced each course with an in depth explanation of where the ingredients were sourced, joking that “squash seed oil is the next kale,” and enthusiastically told guests at the outset that “each ingredient has been salvaged from your dumpster!”

-Global Green USA President and CEO Les McCabe presented the Founder’s Award to Dr. Paul Walker for “working tirelessly to rid the world of chemical weapons,” and also shared a short video highlighting Global Green’s efforts to combat food waste.
+Global Green USA President and CEO Les McCabe presented the Founder’s Award to Dr. Paul Walker.
+All for “working tirelessly to rid the world of chemical weapons,” and also shared a short video highlighting Global Green’s efforts to combat food waste.

-Les introduced another short film that spotlighted Global Green’s next phase of resiliency work in NYC following Superstorm Sandy, including a recent partnership with National Grid to support some of New York City’s most vulnerable populations by supplying clean energy and back-up power at locations that serve as resilient community hubs for people in times of disaster in the New York area.
+Les introduced another short film.
+One that spotlighted Global Green’s next phase of resiliency work in NYC.
+That’s following Superstorm Sandy.
+That’s including a recent partnership with National Grid.
+All to support some of New York City’s most vulnerable populations.
+That’s by supplying clean energy and back-up power.
+Especially at locations that serve as resilient community hubs for people in times of disaster in the New York area.

 Source: Global Green USA